Lent 2026

 Lenten Devotional Booklets

-Our annual Lenten Devotional, The Sanctuary for Lent, new again this year, will be available for pickup on Sunday mornings beginning March 2nd.
+Our annual Lenten Devotional, The Sanctuary for Lent, new again this year, will be available for pickup on Sunday mornings beginning February 15th.
 In addition, we will also be offering copies of Sacred Space for Lent, produced by the Irish Jesuits.
 We hope these offerings will enrich our relationship with God and draw us deeper into the Lenten journey.

 Adult Sunday School